Certified Medical Investigator®, CMI Program

 Certified Medical Investigator - II

-- Must possess a bachelor's degree or three years experience in the medical or forensic fields or be a firefighter, police officer, paramedic, EMT, RN, LPN, or other related medical designation and pass the exam for the CMI-I
+- Must possess a bachelor's degree in a related field or three years experience in the medical or forensic fields or be a firefighter, police officer, paramedic, EMT, RN, LPN, or other related medical designation and pass the exam for the CMI-I

 Certified Medical Investigator - III